Frequently Asked Questions

 Essay: - The Combined Scholarship Application Form includes three short-answer questions and a one-page essay.
 Answers to the short-answer questions may be no longer than 200 words and no smaller than 10-point font.
 The essay for the Heritage Fund Combined Scholarship Application asks: Describe how you have been influenced by an individual or an event and how you believe it will shape your future.
 The essay is limited to one page (450 words max.), no smaller than 10 point font.
 Anything longer than one page for the essay will not be accepted.
 Separate attached sheets also will not be accepted.

 For applications other than the Heritage Fund Combined Scholarship Applications, essay topics vary.
 Please review all applications carefully.
 Unless otherwise noted, essays should be one to three pages, typed in 12-point font and double-spaced.
-Please number each page and put the last four digits of your Social Security Number in the upper right-hand corner of each page.
+Please number each page.

 Recommendations: Please consult each scholarship application to see if character recommendations are required.
 Recommendations must be delivered to the Heritage Fund in a sealed envelope.
 For applications that include a character recommendation form, the form must be typewritten in no smaller than 10-point typeface or legibly handwritten in black ink.
 It is also acceptable to cut and paste a word document if desired; however, the recommendation form must fit in the space on the form.
 All information must fit on the front side of the recommendation form.
 Any information that is written on the back side of the recommendation form will not be considered.
 A student applying for the Philip R. Miller Memorial Scholarship may include a second recommendation since one is required by the art teacher reviewing their artwork portfolio.
 Additional papers will not be considered.